procohq/proco-sdk/README.md

 ## What is Proco?

-AI agents are making decisions that cost real money — paying for APIs, buying compute, settling agent-to-agent tasks, and managing budgets across long-running workflows.
-Today none of that has financial infrastructure behind it.
+On-chain capital markets are generating over $170B in monthly perpetual volume — but the settlement infrastructure beneath them is still primitive.
+There are no programmable conditions on USDC flows, no institutional treasury controls, no non-custodial capital accounts built for trading desks and protocol treasuries.

-Proco is the payment layer built purely for agents: programmable wallets, policy enforcement, x402-native payment execution, and full audit trails — without any of the overhead designed for humans.
+Proco is the Layer 4 programmable settlement infrastructure: USDC capital accounts with spending policies, position limits, and counterparty controls — enforced on-chain, across Hyperliquid, Base, and Solana.

 ## Installation